Semiclassical truncated-Wigner-approximation theory of molecular-vibration-polariton dynamics in optical cavities

 where $\hat{\mathbf{P}}_{nj}$ denotes the momentum operator of the $j$th nuclear degree of freedom in the $n$th molecule with the effective mass $M_{nj}$, $\hat{V}_\text{g}^{(n)}$ represents the electronic-ground-state potential energy of the $n$th molecule, and $\hat{V}_\text{int}^{(nl)}$ is the interaction between the $n$th and $l$th molecules.
 The cavity photon energy and the molecule-cavity coupling are included in the Hamiltonian

 where $\hat{a}$ denotes the annihilation operator of a cavity photon, $\mathbf{A}_0=\sqrt{\frac{\hbar}{2\omega_\text{c}\epsilon\mathcal{V}}}\hat{\mathbf{e}}$ is the vector potential amplitude of the cavity field (with $\epsilon$, $\mathcal{V}$, and $\hat{\mathbf{e}}$ being the permittivity inside the cavity, effective cavity quantization volume, and unit vector of the cavity field polarization direction, respectively), and $\hat{\boldsymbol{\mu}}_n$ represents the electric dipole moment operator of the $n$th molecule in its electronic ground state.
-The dipole self-energy, which is the last term in Eq.~\eqref{eq: molecule-cavity coupling}, cannot be neglected in the ultrastrong coupling regime~\cite{Kockum19, Rokaj18}.
+The dipole self-energy, which is the last term in Eq.~\eqref{eq: molecule-cavity coupling}, cannot be neglected in the ultrastrong coupling regime as it is comparable in magnitude with the other terms in the Hamiltonian~\cite{Kockum19, Rokaj18}.

 The cavity loss is caused by the coupling between the optical mode inside the cavity and the electromagnetic field environment outside the cavity.
-The Lindblad quantum master equation for the density operator $\hat{\rho}$ describes the effect of cavity dissipation on the system dynamics under the Markov approximation~\cite{Lindblad76, Walls-book}:
+We assume that the effect of energy dissipation on the system's dynamics can be described phenomenologically under the Markov approximation by the Lindblad quantum master equation for the density operator $\hat{\rho}$~\cite{Lindblad76, Walls-book}: